Skip to content

 Validity

 Use the endpoint [GET] /detour/attribute/validity to query a validity attribute.
-The endpoint has two parameters: emergencyRouting defines the behavior for emergency routes in general (outside of the emergency radius), and withinEmergencyRadius especially around the destination (i.e. in the emergency radius).
-Both parameters can be set to true to consider the segment changes or false to ignore them.
-When the parameters are not set a default behavior is used.
+The endpoint has three parameters: emergencyRouting defines the behavior for emergency routes in general (outside of the emergency radius), and withinEmergencyRadius especially around the destination (i.e. in the emergency radius).
+The third parameter defaultRouting can be used to define the behavior for normal, non-emergency routes.

 Let's have a look at an example: When you add a bidirectional block attribute to a road segment, by default the road is blocked for normal routes, but open for emergency routes.
 This behavior is correct for most situations, but imagine the road is completely closed because of roadworks.
 In this case, even an emergency vehicle can not pass during an emergency.
 Therefore, you should add an attribute to the road segment that closes the road for emergency routes as well:

-curl -X GET "https://api.maptrip.de/v1/detour/attribute/validity?emergencyRouting=true&withinEmergencyRadius=true" -H "accept: application/json" -H "Authorization: Bearer <token>"
+curl -X GET "https://api.maptrip.de/v1/detour/attribute/validity?emergencyRouting=true&withinEmergencyRadius=true&defaultRouting=true" -H "accept: application/json" -H "Authorization: Bearer <token>"

 Other Attributes